 Dr Agnès Lewden

 I am an eco-physiologist specialized in bird energetics focusing on energy expenditure linked to muscle activity in a context of cold acclimatization and flight activity.
-Indeed, I previously worked on thermoregulation in cold condition with passerine wintering in Canada and penguin spending foraging trip in cold water and my new project aim to understand energy expenditure during flight activity.
+Indeed, I previously worked on thermoregulation in cold condition with passerines wintering in Canada and penguins spending foraging trips in cold water.
+My current project aims to understand energy expenditure during flight activity.

-I did my Masters at the University of Rimouski (Canada) in 2009.
-I studied the winter acclimatization in Black-capped chickadees (Poecile atricapillus L.) in free-living condition.
-I developed a keen interest for endotherm species living in cold conditions.
-Therefore, I have worked as a biologist for 15 months in the French scientific station "Dumont d’Urville" in Terre Adélie (Antarctica).
-Then, I completed my Ph.D degree under a three-year doctoral fellowship funded by the French Ministry of Education and Research studying the king penguin (Aptenodytes patagonicus) thermoregulation strategies and the energetic consequences.
+I did my Master studing the winter-related cold acclimatization in Black-capped chickadees (Poecile atricapillus L.) in free-living condition.
+Since then, I have developed a keen interest for endotherm species living in cold environments, which led me to work as a biologist in the French scientific station "Dumont d’Urville" in Terre Adélie (Antarctica) for 15 consecutive months.
+A few years later, I completed my Ph.D. degree under a three-year doctoral fellowship funded by the French Ministry of Education and Research studying the king penguin (Aptenodytes patagonicus) thermoregulation strategies and their energetic consequences.

-The energetic cost of foraging activities in King Penguin consists to reach favorable areas, realizes depth diving to attempt fish patch and resting in high latitude cold water.
-Several studies have shown that resting in cold water could be represent a more expensive cost than realized depth diving.
-Indeed, this paradox is probably linked with contrasting thermoregulation processes.
+The energetic cost of foraging activities in King Penguin consists in reaching favourable areas, in realizing deep dives in search of fish and in resting in high latitude cold water.
+Several studies have shown that resting in cold water could represent a more expensive cost than realizing deep dives.
+This paradox is probably linked with contrasting thermoregulation processes.
 During daylight, a general hypothermia occurs and is believed to reduce energy expenditure.
-At sunrise occurs a re-warming to normothermia, contributing to increase heat-loss during the night.
+However, a re-warming to normothermia occurs at sunset and contributes to increase heat-loss during the night.
 We hypothesise an energetic conflict between thermoregulation and digestive processes.
-During daylight, the organism may be unable to assimilate the end product of prey digestion (free fatty acids - FFA) inside the peripheral subcutaneous adipose tissues (SAT), because skin is no more blood perfused.
-During the night, re-warming and re-connecting to blood circulation peripheral tissues could be inevitable to end the assimilation of FFA inside the SAT.
+During daylight, the organism may be unable to assimilate the end product of prey digestion (free fatty acids - FFA) into the peripheral subcutaneous adipose tissues (SAT), because skin is no more blood perfused.
+During the night, re-warming and re-connecting to blood circulation peripheral tissues could be inevitable to enable the assimilation of FFA into the SAT.

 Thus, we measured an increase of subcutaneous temperatures (used as a proxy of blood perfusion) in implanted penguins maintained in sea water tank in feeding condition (Lewden et al. 2017a) supporting this hypothesis.
-However, during fasting time in the same birds we also observed an increase of peripheral temperatures (Lewden et al. 2017b).
+However, we also observed an increase of peripheral temperatures in the same birds during fasting time (Lewden et al. 2017b).
 Furthermore, the oxygen consumption rate of birds increased with fasting duration in water, while it was also higher when the flank tissue was warmer, indicating a thermoregulation cost due to greater perfusion.
 Fasting king penguins in water maintained peripheral perfusion probably to access subcutaneous fat stores.
 Hence, the observed normothermia in peripheral tissues of king penguins at sea, upon completion of a foraging bout, is likely explained by their nutritional needs: depositing FFA in subcutaneous tissues after profitable foraging (feeding condition) or mobilizing FFA to fuel metabolism, when foraging success was insufficient (fasting condition).